jd28/rollnw/lib/nw/render/docs/nwn_model_conversion.md

 - legacy PLT rendering and resource-cache policy
 - legacy emitter quirks not yet represented by the particle IR
 - CPU dangly deformation parity/debug path
-- anchor lookup fallback and source MDL node tree
+- source MDL node tree for legacy loading, diagnostics, and unresolved behavior
 - area static batching compatibility payloads

 When a sidecar payload is missing at a bridge boundary, the path should drop,